lunacookies/vim-mayanfog/README.md

 ## Installation

-Use your favorite runtimepath/plugin manager, or place `oldbook8.vim` into `~/.vim/colors/` for Unix and `%userprofile%\vimfiles\colors\` for Windows.
+Use your favorite runtimepath/plugin manager, or place `mayanfog.vim` into `~/.vim/colors/` for Unix and `%userprofile%\vimfiles\colors\` for Windows.

 ## Usage